sympy/sympy/doc/src/explanation/glossary.md

     values allowed by its assumptions.

     SymPy has two separate assumptions systems, which are closely related to one another.
-The first, which is sometimes called the "old assumptions" because it is older, allows assumptions to be assumed on {term}`Symbol` objects and queried with {term}`is_*` attributes.
-The second, which is sometimes called the "new assumptions", allows assumptions to be assumed using separate predicate objects like `Q.positive` and does queries using the {func}`~.ask` function.
+In the first, which is sometimes called the "old assumptions" because it is older, assumptions are assumed on {term}`Symbol` objects and queried with {term}`is_*` attributes.
+In the second, which is sometimes called the "new assumptions",  assumptions are assumed using separate predicate objects like `Q.positive` and queried using the {func}`~.ask` function.
 The newer assumptions system is able to support more complex queries, but is also not as well developed as the older one.
 Most users of SymPy should prefer the older assumptions system